Kailash Satyarthi

-Early Life
+Early life

-Satyarthi was born in Vidisha, a small town in the Madhya Pradesh State Of India.
-Kailash Satyarthi Belongs to a middle-class Family.
+Satyarthi was born as Kailash Sharma in Vidisha, a small town in the (now) Madhya Pradesh state Of India.
+He dropped his last name Sharma (implying that he is a Brahmin) and took Satyarthi (meaning one who longs for truth) after his marriage, due to the influence of the reformist Arya Samaj movement.
+Kailash Satyarthi belongs to a middle-class family.
 He is the youngest among four brothers and a sister in his family.
-His father was a retired police head constable and his mother was an uneducated housewife with high morals.
+His father Ramprasad Sharma was a retired police head constable and his mother Chironjibai was an uneducated housewife with high morals.
 As per Satyarthi, the exceptionally idealistic and helpful nature of his mother had a big impact on him.
 He was raised in a locality (mohalla) where Hindus and Muslims lived with each other.
 As a four-year-old toddler, he learnt to read Urdu from the Maulvi at the neighboring mosque and learnt Hindi and English in his school.

 Satyarthi was significantly affected by the lack of school access for all children and his experiences with poverty in his youth.
-He made efforts when young to try to change these inequalities due to the circumstances of their birth.
+He made efforts when he was young to try to change these inequalities due to the circumstances of their birth.

 Satyarthi completed his education in Vidisha.
-He attended Government Boys Higher Secondary School in Vidisha, and completed an undergraduate degree in electrical engineering at Samrat Ashok Technological Institute in Vidisha then affiliated to the University of Bhopal, (now Barkatullah University)] and a post-graduate degree in high-voltage engineering.
+He attended Government Boys Higher Secondary School in Vidisha, and completed an undergraduate degree in electrical engineering at Samrat Ashok Technological Institute in Vidisha then affiliated to the University of Bhopal, (now Barkatullah University) and a post-graduate degree in high-voltage engineering.
 Satyarthi joined his college as a lecturer for a few years.